A nurse assistant helps with the routine care and treatment of persons who are sick, disabled, or infirm.

 All nursing programs (CNA, RN, LPN, LPN Transition) require that all students be fully vaccinated for COVID-19 prior to entrance into the program in order to complete the clinical requirements of the program.
 Most clinical sites are not allowing exemptions for students.
 Proof of other immunity and/or vaccination, a drug screen and criminal background check are also required and will be communicated to applicants when provisionally accepted into the program.
 If a student is accepted into the program and fails the criminal background check and drug screen and/or does not have the mandatory vaccinations, the student will be removed from the program.

 All students registered for NA 101 must be fingerprinted before the first day of class.
-Please review the Fall 2021 Fingerprinting Information Document for important instructions, dates and times.
-Spring 2022 fingerprint information will be posted at a later date.
+Please review the 2022 Spring Fingerprinting Information document for important instructions, dates and times.
+Students must bring a driver's license/state ID and a copy of their Social Security card to the session, this is required by the Illinois Department of Public Health.

 - In-person orientation sessions are temporarily cancelled due to COVID-19